YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 <br>

-The Django admin <i>application</i> can use your models to automatically build a site area that you can use to create, view, update, and delete records.
+The Django admin <i>application</i> can use our models to automatically build a site area that we can use to create, view, update, and delete records.

-This can save you a lot of time during development, making it very easy to test your models and get a feel for whether you have the <i>right</i> data.
+This can save us a lot of time during development, making it very easy to test your models and get a feel for whether we have the <i>right</i> data.

 The admin application can also be useful for managing data in production, depending on the type of website.